 What Is Thermal Imaging Technology

 The spectrum of visible light is actually only a small part of a large band of detectable signals, or waves, that travel through matter.
 The electromagnetic spectrum contains radiation from various invisible wave types, each with a unique wavelength.
-Infrared radiation (IR) is one of these, featuring longer wavelengths than those of visible light, and is therefore generally invisible to the human eye.
+Thermal radiation is one of these, featuring longer wavelengths than those of visible light, and is therefore generally invisible to the human eye.

 Know a Bit More About Thermal Cameras

 All objects with a temperature above absolute zero emit thermal radiation, even at low levels.This kind of radiation, invisible to the human eye, can be detected by thermal camera sensors.Compared to visible-light cameras, thermal cameras can be used for applications in more challenging environments.